 In short, you can regain referral traffic and link equity by creating a new, value-driven blog with relevant assets.
 Then, redirect or replace the broken link to restore its SEO value.

 In short, this practice offers an opportunity to replace a 404 page receiving thousands of visitors with relevant and trustworthy content.
-By this, you are not only recovering your lost traffic but also seeing a significant boost in ranking as well.
+By this, you’re not only recovering your lost traffic but also seeing a significant boost in ranking as well.

 Improve organic rankings and referral traffic